Bachelor's Programme in Game Design and Programming

 "Visby is a wonderful place to study with a great environment, and where your classmates become family.
 If you ever lack inspiration you could just take a walk through the charming medieval town and along the harbour to recharge and gather new ideas and thoughts.
-During my studies I participated in many game development events where students got to meet developers from the industry.
+During my studies, I participated in many game development events where students got to meet developers from the industry.
 I believe networking today could be as important as having a strong portfolio when it comes to getting a job in the industry today."

-- their completed upper secondary (high school) grades (67%)
+- their completed upper secondary (high school) grades (66%)

-- Swedish Scholastic Aptitude Test (33%)
+- Swedish Scholastic Aptitude Test (34%)

 Students who have completed their upper secondary (high school) studies outside of Sweden are selected based on their upper secondary grades.
 Students who have completed their upper secondary studies and have taken the Swedish Scholastic Aptitude Test (only available in Swedish) are selected based on their upper secondary grades and their Scholastic Aptitude Test results.

 Tuition fee-paying students and non-paying students are admitted on the same grounds but in different selection groups.

 If you are not a citizen of a European Union (EU) or European Economic Area (EEA) country, or Switzerland, you are required to pay application and tuition fees.
 Fees cover application and tuition only and do not cover accommodation, academic literature or the general cost of living.
 Read more about fees.

 Is this programme right for you?

 - Information about what it's like to study at Campus Gotland